1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 To access the Radio API, you must first authenticate using an application token.
 This step only needs to be done once.
 To create this application token, refer to this other guide.

-The scope is radio and with unlimited lifetime to avoid having to regenerate a code on a regular basis.
-Once the token is generated, copy it to paste it into the example below.
+The scope is radio and unlimited lifetime to avoid having to regenerate a code regularly.
+Once the token is generated, copy it to paste it in the example below.

-For MP3/AAC or HLS, the code can be quite similar, only the URL called in POST changes in its form.
+For MP3/AAC or HLS, the code can be substantially the same, only the URL called in POST changes in its form.

 Paste the generated token below instead of the one indicated: